aklapatch/worship-attempt/notes.md

 - overwrite songs with duplicate names (warn FIRST!!!)
 - Implement song ordering (use a hash map or something)
 - image_menu button wrapping
-- THERE SEEMS TO BE A MEMORY LEAK SOMEWHERE.
-I PROBABLY AM BINDING TEXTURES THAT I AM NOT FREEING.

 ## TODO: optimizations (speed!!!!!)
 - when redrawing the image, only redraw if they text has changed.